Managed Services vs. Cloud Computing: Which is Right for Your Business?

 There are three basic types of Cloud computing: public, private and hybrid.
 Using the public Cloud, businesses get their own Cloud within an infrastructure they share with other businesses.
 This is an affordable, off-site service where the Cloud service provider is responsible for the security and maintenance of your system.
 The private Cloud is managed by your in-house IT team.
 It’s a good solution for businesses that want exclusive access and control over their data, but it almost always costs more than the public Cloud.
 As the name implies, a hybrid Cloud service offers aspects of both private and public Clouds.
 Some of the Cloud is managed by your business’ IT professionals, and the rest is off-site.

-A managed service offers a vast array of options, such as data backup and recovery, system monitoring and management, hosting the email server, patch management, and providing important security audits and updates.
+A managed IT service offers a vast array of options, such as data backup and recovery, system monitoring and management, hosting the email server, patch management, and providing important security audits and updates.
+Many of the best web hosting providers offer MSP solutions.
 Managed service allows small business owners who don’t have an IT staff or those that want to free their IT team members to focus on other important information management tasks the assurance that their system will continue to be properly managed.
 Managed services providers often use a flat-rate, monthly fee pricing structure that varies according to the services offered and the number of devices managed.

 What Services Does Cloud Computing Offer?